Cactu5/recruitment-application/README.md

 The tests can be run by opening a test source file under [`src/test`](src/test/java/se/kth/iv1201/group4/recruitment) and clicking "Run Test" above the class name.

+### 4.2 Using Maven
+ 1. Navigate to the root of the repository.
+ 2. Run `mvn spring-boot:run`

+The tests can be run using `mvn test`.